Find Affordable College Courses

 51 Yearly Graduations

 San Jose State University comes in at #20 on our list of the most popular colleges offering master's degrees in engineering.
 Roughly 36,200 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-For the 2020-2021 academic year, 51 master's degrees were handed out to engineering majors at San Jose State.
-Around 59% of these students were from an underrepresented racial-ethnic group, and 20% were women.
+During the most recent year for which we have data, 51 people received their master's degree in engineering from San Jose State.
+Of these students, 35% were women and 54% were members of underrepresented racial-ethnic groups.
+Data shows that San Jose State graduates that hold this degree go on to make a median salary of $102,396.

 Below are some popular majors that are similar to engineering that offer master’s degrees.